MisterCoffey/MisterCoffey.github.io/_posts/2017-04-25-BaseballCapstone.md

 One theory is that income inequality has a negative influence on team performance.
 When examining baseball data from 1985-2010, a team of Australian and French researchers found a negative relationship between baseball wage dispersion and team performance.

-The other theory (Krissoff 2013) is that baseball inequality is having little impact on baseball team performance.
+The other theory is that baseball inequality is having little impact on baseball team performance.
 This theory, based on the 2010 season, finds no relationship between baseball income inequality and team performance.

 This author's research is based on statistics from 2000 through 2016, and it confirms the latter theory.
-Income inequality is having little impact on team ability to win.
+Income inequality is having little impact on team wins.

 **SALARIES**